What Restauranteurs Need to Know About Virtual Restaurants

 Using a web or mobile application, restaurant patrons can view menus, place orders, and pay for their meals online.
 Once an order is placed, the restaurant is notified and begins preparing the order in their kitchen.
 After the food is ready, a food-delivery service transports the meal to the patron’s location as specified during the ordering process.
 Once the transaction is complete, payment is dispersed to all relevant parties.

-What Are the Benefits to Owning a Virtual Restaurant?
+What Are the Benefits of Owning a Virtual Restaurant?

 Virtual restaurants are growing in popularity—especially in larger cities.
 One New York-based startup, Green Summit Group, operates nine virtual restaurants inside one kitchen.
 By avoiding the need to purchase space in a high-foot-traffic area, restaurant owners can use their budget to create a kitchen that emphasizes improved preparation processes and workflow.

-Some of the other benefits to owning a virtual restaurant include:
+Some of the other benefits of owning a virtual restaurant include:

 - Avoids the need to hire waitstaff